sysdiglabs/charts/charts/sysdig/README.md

 Note: if `nodeAnalyzer.benchmarkRunner.includeSensitivePermissions` is set to `false`, the service account will not have the full set of permissions needed to execute `oc` commands, which most checks in `CIS Benchmark for OS4` require.

-### CSPM Analyzer (Preview)
+### KSPM Analyzer (Preview)

 See the [Actionable Compliance documentation](https://docs.sysdig.com/en/docs/sysdig-secure/posture/compliance/actionable-compliance/) for details on the Actionable Compliance feature.
 The
-CSPM Analyzer analyzes your host's configuration and sends the output to be evaluated against compliance policies.
+KSPM Analyzer analyzes your host's configuration and sends the output to be evaluated against compliance policies.
 The scan results are displayed in Sysdig Secure's Actionable Compliance screens.

 The agent listens to port 12000 by default.
 To override it you can set the AGENT_PORT environment variable.